A common question about brand story telling is

 I’m all about win, win, win, win.
 If you’re ready to step out of confusion and into clarity let’s do this

-I can’t wait to meet all of yourselves 🙂 and think of what fun it will be to decide which parts of you will you choose to tell your best brand story?
+I can’t wait to meet all of yourselves 🙂 and think of what fun it will be to decide which parts of you, you will choose to tell your best brand story?